 Because it builds on an existing, widely used framework that includes a systematic and transparent evaluation process, modelling disciplines' adoption of the GRADE approach and further development of methods to assess the certainty of model outputs may be beneficial for health decision making.
 Systematic approaches improve rigor of research, reducing the risk of error and its potential consequences; transparency of the approach increases its trustworthiness.
-There may be additional benefits related to other aspects of the broader GRADE approach, for instance a potential to reduce unnecessary complexity and workload in modelling by careful consideration of the use of different streams of evidence as model inputs.
+There may be additional benefits related to other aspects of the broader GRADE approach, for instance a potential to reduce unnecessary complexity and workload in modelling by careful consideration of the most direct evidence as model inputs.
+This may allow, for instance, optimization of the use of different streams of evidence as model inputs.
 Frequently, authors introduce unnecessary complexity by considering multiple measures of the same outcome when focus could be on the most direct outcome measure.